• Skip to primary navigation

 Success Tips

-• Make sure you use ground flaxseed (not whole flaxseeds) for the flax egg.
+• Use ground flaxseed (not whole flaxseeds) to make the flax egg.

-• If you accidentally over blend the meatball filling, add more oats and mix it until you can shape it into solid balls.
+• If you accidentally blend the meatball filling too much and it's totally turned to mush, just add more oats to the mixture until you can shape it into solid balls.

 A white plate filled with vegan meatballs and spaghetti on a dark background.